 The relaxed, meditative film, which is produced by Brad Pitt and Dede Gardner, is ultimately charming and inspirational.
 Giving a beautiful, very honest and very tender account of a 30 something woman searching for meaning to her life.

 The portrayal of the life of travel and freedom will connect with the female audience as it offers female wish fulfilment.
 However it probably should be aimed at the teenage audience to fill them with possible dreams instead of filling middle aged woman with regret.
 With some Hot Hollywood men thrown in (Javier Bardem, James Franco and Billy Crudup) this chick flick will have some shed tears a number of times throughout the 140 minutes.
+Eat Pray Love is full of life, loving, emotions and lots of good eating.
+This is definitely one for the girls to see.

 Fans of the book who are eagerly anticipating the release of this movie won’t be disappointed as its romantic, touching and fun.